 If the Court decides that there should be a hearing in relation to an application, the Principal Registrar is to give not less than 28 days’ notice of the time and place of the hearing, or such other period of notice as the Court directs, to all persons entitled to be heard.

 Notes

-1 This is a compilation of the Family Court (Surrogacy) Rules 2009.
-The following table contains information about those rules.
+This is a compilation of the Family Court (Surrogacy) Rules 2009 and includes amendments made by other written laws.
+For provisions that have come into operation see the compilation table.

 Compilation table